Permafrost/Tundra/README.md

 * #### tundra.list.document:sort

-  Returns a new IData[] document list sorted according to the [natural ordering] of the values associated with the given keys in each list item.
+  Returns a new `IData[]` document list sorted according to the [natural ordering] of the values associated with the given keys in each list item.

   * Inputs:
-    * `$list` is the IData[] document list to be sorted.
+    * `$list` is the `IData[]` document list to be sorted.

-    * `$keys` is a list of keys in order of precedence for which the associated values will be used to sort the list.
+    * `$criteria` is an `IData[]` document list containing list of sort criteria in order of precedence, where the first item in the list is the most significant criteria and the last item is the least significant criteria:
+      * `key` is the fully-qualified key identifying the values in `$list` on which to sort.
+      * `type` is an optional choice that defines type of comparison performed between the values associated with the `key`:
+        * `string` will compare the values as strings.
+        * `integer` will compare the values as integers.
+        * `decimal` will compare the values as decimal numbers.
+        * `datetime` will compare the values as datetimes.
+        * `duration` will compare the values as durations of time.
+      * `pattern` is an optional pattern string used when the type of comparison is either datetime (in which case a pattern compatible with `Tundra/tundra.datetime:format` must be specified), or duration (in which case a pattern compatible with `Tundra/tundra.duration:format` must be specified).
-    * `$ascending?` is a boolean which when true will sort the list in ascending order, and when false will sort the list in descending order.
-Defaults to true, if not specified.
+      * `descending?` is an optional boolean indicating if the values associated with the `key` are to be sorted in descending (largest to smallest) order.
+Defaults to false, if not specified.

   * Outputs:
-    * `$list` is the sorted IData[] document list.
+    * `$list` is the sorted `IData[]` document list.

 * #### tundra.list.document:squeeze